Bundesdruckerei-GmbH/Gematik-IDP/Readme.md

 ## Installation

 1. Run `mvn clean install` in this directory.
+    - By default, the Kotlin dependency is included in the jar.
+If you already have the Kotlin dependency in place, run `mvn clean install -P=-includeKotlin,excludeKotlin` which excludes Kotlin from the jar.
-2. After completion, install the `gematik-idp` jar from the target folder into your Keycloak instance by copying it into your Docker container under `/opt/keycloak/providers/` and rebuild the [Quarkus environment](https://www.keycloak.org/server/containers).
+2. After completion, install the `gematik-idp` jar from the target folder into your Keycloak instance by copying it into your Docker container under `/opt/keycloak/providers/` and rebuilding the [Quarkus environment](https://www.keycloak.org/server/containers).
 3. Add the new Identity Provider `gematik-idp` following the official guide [Integrating identity providers](https://www.keycloak.org/docs/latest/server_admin/index.html#_identity_broker).
    Specific configuration properties are listed below.
-4. Set the login theme in your realm, where you added the Identity Provider, to _gematik-idp_ for full support of all features.
+4. Set the login theme in your realm, where you added the Identity Provider, to gematik-idp for the full support of all features.
 You can also add the content from `./themes/gematik-idp` to you custom theme if necessary.

 ## Local Deployment